datanav/docs/technical/hubspot-shopify.rst

 -----------------------------------
 Before any synchronization can take place, a link between a HubSpot Contact and a Shopify Customer must be established.

-A new Shopify Customer will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into Shopify.
+A new Shopify Customer will be created from a HubSpot Contact if it is connected to a HubSpot Deal, or Lineitem that is synchronized into Shopify.

 Once a link between a HubSpot Contact and a Shopify Customer is established, it will keep in sync between the two systems, regardless of where it is edited.